Bread Dad

 • Soften butter in a microwave.

-• Mix in remaining ingredients.
+• Add remaining ingredients.
 Stir until fully mixed.

-• Pour batter into a nonstick bread pan.
+• Pour batter into a nonstick or “buttered” bread pan.

-• Sprinkle two tablespoons of turbinado sugar on top of the batter just before you bake the banana bread (if you want a delicious large “grain” brown sugar crust on top of your banana bread).
+• Optional – Sprinkle two or three tablespoons of turbinado sugar on top of the batter just before you bake the banana bread (if you want a delicious & “crunchy” brown sugar crust on top of your banana bread).

 • Take out of oven and let the banana bread cool down in the bread pan for 10 minutes.
 Do not remove the banana bread from the bread pan during this 10 minute cool down period.
 Use oven mitts as the bread pan will be very hot coming out of the oven.